jkoelbl/SimpPyKit/README.md

 #### Libraries
 functionality includes:
 * simple_csv: a group of functions built to make csv_writing and reading simplified
-* simple_sqlite: a class that simplifies the interface for sqlite3 instances
+* simple_db: a class that simplifies the interface for database instances that are DB API 2.0 compliant
 * and more to come